Frequently asked questions

 Online and on-demand assessment resources, as recommended by the Excellence Review, will assist teachers to administer quality assessment quickly and easily to inform their professional judgement of a student’s progress and confirm next learning steps.
 It will also help teachers to record a student’s learning progress in a form that can be shared with students, parents and other teachers.

-We are exploring this in the discovery phase.
+This question is being explored in the discovery phase.
 There are some examples of attempts at describing learning progressions for the development of critical and creative thinking skills; for example, the Victorian Curriculum and Assessment Authority (VCAA) has developed content descriptions and achievement standards for the critical and creative thinking component of the Victorian Curriculum F–10.
 There are also examples of assessments that have been designed to assess the critical and creative thinking skills demonstrated by students; for example, the VCAA has developed Critical and Creative Thinking assessments with sample schools across Victoria to support the Education State Targets, and Brightpath, who developed writing assessments used by teachers in WA, SA and NT schools, are in the process of developing scales to assess critical and creative thinking.
 Nationally and internationally, development of creative and critical thinking progressions and assessments are less developed than literacy and numeracy progressions and assessments and have less empirical evidence behind them.

 One of the activities in the discovery phase is to identify the most effective professional learning approaches for teachers and school leaders to support the adoption and successful use of learning progressions and online formative assessment.
 Identification of the most effective models of professional learning and implementation support for schools will be through research and consultation with a range of local, national and international professional learning developers and providers as well as through engagement with teachers, school leaders and other users.